Vietnam: June 15th – 19th 2018

 After four days of partying with friends beach-side in Bali, Jordan and I arrived solo in Hanoi for a few days of good eating, sight seeing and potentially some sleep, though our choice of hostel made the last item near impossible.
 Our hostel had come recommended by several friends who had stayed there for its fun, full-time party feel, and it certainly held true to that reputation.
 And we were all for that (highly recommended for meeting awesome people and a generally fun time in Vietnam).
 But we were also ready for a change of pace, to catch up on some amazing cultural eats and new explorations.

 The Old Quarter district in downtown Hanoi where our hostel was situated, is essentially the heart of the city.
 We didn’t have to stray far to find crowds of people drinking, eating, buying, selling and general madness.
 Although sleep was what we both wanted once we arrived in Hanoi, we couldn’t hit the sack in our 12 person dorm room without some local fare first.
-A restaurant a few business over from our hostel exceeded my long-awaited expectations and excitement for traditional Vietnamese Bún chà.
+A restaurant a few business over from our hostel exceeded my long-awaiting expectations and excitement for traditional Vietnamese Bún chà.
 Similar to Pho – rice noodles resting in a delicious broth with greens and pieces of meat like brisket – bún chà is more of a ‘build your own bowl’ situation.
 Instead of everything being served together, the broth for bún chà is served on its own in a smaller bowl, and has a more acidic nature than pho.
 Our generous server at dinner showed us that in Hanoi, where the dish is said to have originated, you place some of your rice noodles and the ground pork patty directly in to the bowl of sauce with greens like coriander, letting all of the ingredients soak in for a brief moment.
 The broth’s mixture of vinegar, sugar and fish sauce softens and brines the noodles and pork, giving them a more flavourful and juicy texture than they would have on their own.
-I’ve always said that a bowl of Pho is like a warm hug for the soul, and our bún chà delivered that as well, exactly when we needed it.
+I always said that a bowl of Pho is like a warm hug for the soul, and our bún chà delivered that as well, exactly when we needed it.
 Filling, comforting and delicious, we fell asleep scary early after dinner – even in our loud hostel – but maybe that was just the Bali hangover kicking in.

 One of the most well known things about Vietnam, is the insanity and chaos of their city streets.
 People are always moving, in every which direction.
 Just watching a two way street will have your head spinning.
 There are no rules on their roads, anything goes.
-And its the overwhelming presence of bikes – both motor and bicycles – that allows for such chaos and lack of lane use.
+And its the overwhelming presence of bikes – both motor and bicycles – that creates such chaos and lack of lane use.
 Theres no need to wait for other people, you just keep moving, squeezing in and by whenever needed.

 Sights Around the City